Which Skin Color Is Better?

 - DIY: Do It Yourself.
 There are a range of natural methods that can treat hyper-pigmentation and revive dull-looking skin.
 It may take longer and the results are gradual, but promotes overall skin health giving you a natural-looking glow.
 Exercising, watching what you eat, drinking more water and having a skin care routine can greatly improve the look of your skin.

-Lastly but not least…whatever your skin tone is, if you have a very problematic skin, then you could visit a dermatologist to get more advice on how to handle the situation.
+If you have a very problematic skin, then you could visit a dermatologist to get more advice on how to handle the situation.